purejava/secret-service/README.md

 A Java library for managing secrets on Linux using the secret service DBus interface

+# Specification
+The library implements the [Secret Service API Draft 0.2](https://specifications.freedesktop.org/secret-service-spec/latest/), paublished on 31st of August 2025.

 # Dependency
 Add `secret-service` as a dependency to your project.